surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new Block Filter Output (BFO) feature to monitor the content filter and fix incorrectly coded filter hooks (that send text to the webpage instead of returning it, as all filter hooks must).
+	* Added a Block Filter Output (BFO) feature (disabled by default) to monitor the content filter and fix incorrectly coded filter hooks.
 	* The "Apply Content Filters" option is now enabled by default.
 * *Bugfixes*
 	* None